I never truly know if it’ll hit, though, so I don’t like cancelling into shadow moves for fear of the overhead getting blocked.

 Use Aganos close mp and cancel it into light payload assault for a fast high low.

-You mean a fast overhead low. :wink:
+You mean a fast overhead low.

 A good idea, but it’s often hard to keep the chunk or from getting thrown while getting in.

 “Close” is an extremely relative word - close for Aganos’ jump buttons on the way up is pretty far actually.
 In terms of whether it’s reactable or not, I have some homework for you.
-Set up a versus match against a dummy, and then do :arrow_up:+HP and :arrow_up:+HK a few times against it.
+Set up a versus match against a dummy, and then do +HP and +HK a few times against it.
 Finish out the match and then go to replays, turn on hitboxes, and watch a frame step of you doing those moves.
 I want you to count the number of frames between when Aganos’ throwable (blue) hurtbox disappears and your normal tags the dummy.

 Let us know in this thread what those numbers are.
 I’d be very surprised if either of those moves done as instant overheads are any slower than 24 frames, which is the speed of a Jago overhead (I think? please correct me someone if I’m wrong).